 What is your favorite part about being an instructor?

 I love it when the lights come on.
 When a concept clicks and I can see student’s faces as they really understand what we are working on, then to watch them put what they learn into practice as they start and grow a successful business -- well that's both fun and satisfying!

 Tell us about a time that you were most proud in your role as an instructor.

 There are so many success stories that I'm proud to have been part of.
-About 6 months after Marketing class I spoke to a client who had taken the class.
-He implemented the recommendations from class and his business was taking off.
+About 6 months after one of our Marketing classes, I met a client who had taken the class.
+He had (reluctantly) implemented the recommendations from class and his business was taking off.
 I love to see that.

 What kind of transformation do you see in your students during a course?